You owe on an unpaid shared responsibility payment.

 Am I charged interest on the money I owe?

-Yes, interest will continue to be added if you don’t pay the full amount you owe by the date on the payment coupon.
+Not if you pay the full amount you owe by the date on the payment coupon.
+However, interest accrues on the unpaid amount after that date.

 Will I receive a penalty if I can't pay the full amount?

-No. The law prohibits the IRS from using liens or levies to collect any individual shared responsibility payment.
-However, if you owe a shared responsibility payment, the IRS may offset that liability against any tax refund that may be due to you.
+No. The law prohibits us from using liens or levies to collect any individual SRP.
+However, if you owe an SRP we may offset that liability against any tax refund that may be due to you.

 Tips for next year